-and we observe noisy entries $\{Y_{i_t,j_t}\}_{t=1}^{N}$ indexed by $\Omega$.
+and observe noisy entries $\{Y_{i_t,j_t}\}_{t=1}^{N}$ indexed by $\Omega$.
 More details can be found in \cite{Cai13}.
-Two common choices for the function $\phi$ or the distribution of $\{E_{ij}\}$ are given as follows: \begin{enumerate} \item [\bf{(I)}] (Logistic regression/noise): The logistic regression model is described by \eqref{1bit-model} with $\phi(x)=\frac{e^{x}}{1+e^x}$ and $E_{ij}$ i.i.d. obeying the standard logistic distribution.
+Two common choices for the function $\phi$ or the distribution of $\{E_{ij}\}$ are as follows: \begin{description} \item [\bf{(I)}] (Logistic regression/noise): The logistic regression model is described by \eqref{1bit-model} with $\phi(x)=\frac{e^{x}}{1+e^x}$ and $E_{ij}$ i.i.d. obeying the standard logistic distribution.

 \item [\bf{(II)}] (Laplacian noise): In this case, $E_{ij}$ i.i.d. obey a Laplacian distribution \textbf{Laplace} $(0,b)$ with the scale parameter $b>0$, and the function $\phi$ has the following form